-The labor was in the form of compulsory service by convict waiting jai terms for various offences.
+The labour was in the form of compulsory service by convicts waiting jai terms for various offences.
 This was an integral part of state service or ‘rajakariya’ existed till 1832.

 The access to the after holes and corridors where herds frequented are left undisturbed when farming crops.
 The fields had a provision for the beast to access water holes without damaging the crops.
-Once the harvesting is over they feed on the rich straw.
-During this time elephants have feared for fences.
+Once the harvesting is over they feed on the rice straw.
+During this time elephants have learnt to fear fences.

-Towards the later part of the 18th century a massive decline in the elephant population was evident.
-Mono cultural plantations decimated populations by half owing to seizure of large tracts of land for cultivation.
-These beast were classified as ‘agricultural pests’
+Towards the later part of the 18th century, a massive decline in the elephant population was evident.
+Monocultural plantations decimated populations by half owing to the seizure of large tracts of land for cultivation.
+These beasts were classified as ‘agricultural pests’.

-The demand for more arable land resulted in the creation of fragmented forest patches highly deduned.
+The demand for more arable land resulted in the creation of fragmented forest patches.
 The animal increasingly competing with man for food and water.
-The onset of human elephant conflict by now had drained millions of rupees and claimed hundreds of innocent farmer lives.
+The onset of human-elephant conflict by now had drained millions of rupees and claimed hundreds of innocent farmer lives.

-Conservation programs have paid off today in swelling the numbers mainly by captive breeding.
+Conservation programs today have paid off swelling the numbers mainly by captive breeding.
 But the loss of habitat goes unchallenged and there is no proactive measure to rectify it.
-Given the wafer thin forest lefts behind it’s time to switch to managing wildlife rather than simply conservation.
+Given the wafer-thin forest left behind it’s time to switch to managing wildlife rather than simply conservation.

-Your excursion to the elephant country portrays the ecological challengers of these majestic beasts in their shrinking homes ”
+Your excursion to the elephant country will show you the ecological challenges faced by these majestic beasts in their shrinking homes.

 Sidantha Kumara, September 2009